gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2020-10/index.md

 - Bump all underlying module version numbers and require Terraform `0.12.26` _or above_, which means you can now use the Service Catalog with Terraform `0.13.x` as well!
-The only exception are the Kubernetes / EKS services, as the underlying modules do not support Terraform `0.13.x` yet; we are working on that now and will do a new release when that's ready.
+The only exception are the Kubernetes / EKS services, as the underlying modules do not support Terraform `0.13.x` yet; we are working on that now and will do a new release when that&apos;s ready.